Indianpink Woodland Pinkroot Plants

-For other wild flowers visit the wildflower seed list or potted plants list, to order copy the orderform or email questions, comments, and orders to firstname.lastname@example.org
+For other wild flowers visit the Wildflower Price List or potted plants list, to order copy the orderform or email questions, comments, and orders to email@example.com

-Spigelia marilandica Indianpink Woodland Pinkroot, large potted plants, (Sold Out) each plus boxing & UPS shipping.
+Spigelia marilandica Indianpink Woodland Pinkroot, large potted plants, (Sold Out Until Spring) each plus boxing/shipping.
 Please contact us by email for shipping costs on potted plants.
 I will need your zip code to determine the cost for UPS shipping.

 Spigelia marilandica Indianpink Woodland Pinkroot Seed

 1 ounce ---- ----